STDombr/First_Lab/README.md

  calculating the difference between dates, adding and substracting this difference to time.

-Class "Date" to store information about date, with checking for the correct date, calculating the weekday for a given date, determining the number of the week of the year.
+Class "Date" to store information about date, with checking for the correct date, calculating the weekday for a given date

+*Task	Determining the number of the week of the year.

 3